SalamiSimon/WeMod-Pro-Patcher-python/README.md

 # WeMod Patcher

 WeMod Patcher is a Python script designed to unlock Pro features on WeMod.
-It has been tested on version 8.13.14 and is known not to work on RC from the phone, as this feature is server-side.

 ## Features

 - Unlock Pro on WeMod.
+- Option to patch the app or restore from backups.

+- RC from the phone does not work, as this feature is server-side.
 - Tested on version: 8.13.15.
-- Option to patch the app or restore from backups.

 ## Requirements